-Situation: An updated Charter for the University's Internal Audit Function is presented for review and approval.
+Compliance is presented for review and approval.

-Background: As required by North Carolina General Statutes, the North Carolina Council of respective role and responsibilities as well as provide guidance in the performance of assigned duties.
+Background: The Institute of Internal Auditors has issued new Global Internal Audit respective roles and responsibilities as well as provide guidance in the performance of assigned duties.

-Internal Auditing, and the standards prescribed by The Institute of Internal approval.
-Note that the updated charter is in line with other constituent institutions as well as guidance provided by the North Carolina Council of
+Standards.
+The standards necessitate drafting a charter to outline its the Board's materials.
+Note that the revised charter is in line with other institutions as well as guidance provided by the North Carolina Council of required to be implemented by January 9, 2025.